harihub98/AtliQ_Hospitality_Analysis_PowerBI/README.md

 # AtliQ Hospitality Analysis - PowerBI

-As part of the codebasics september month resume challenge, I have worked on this analysis project.
+This Project is done as part of the codebasics Resume challenge.

 Link to the [Challenge](https://codebasics.io/challenge/codebasics-resume-project-challenge)